-Olivine chondrule from the H3 Brownfield chondrite (photo J M Derochette)Asteroids number in the millions and range from 930 km across to metre-sized.
-The mineral content of the bigger ones can be inferred from analysing their spectra.
-In the most widely used classification scheme, the bulk of the population fall into three groups.
-The most numerous are the C-group asteroids, some 75% of the total; they have dark surfaces and are similar in composition to carbonaceous chondrites.
-C-types (‘c’ for carbon) and D-types (‘d’ for dark) are subdivisions of this group.
+Asteroids number in the millions and range from 930 km across to metre-sized.
+The mineral content of the bigger ones can be inferred remotely from analysing their spectra.
+In the most widely used scheme, the bulk of the population fall into three groups.
+The most numerous are the C-group asteroids, some 75% of the total; their surfaces are dark and are similar in composition to carbonaceous chondrites.
+C-types (‘c’ for carbon) and D-types (‘d’ for dark) are subdivisions of the group.
 The S-group (‘s’ for stone) accounts for about 15%; they contain various silicate compounds and a certain amount of nickel and iron, and are the source of ordinary chondrites.
 S-types and V-types (‘v’ for Vesta) are subdivisions.
-The remaining 10% comprise the X-group, subdivided into M-types (‘m’ for metal), E-types (‘e’ for enstatite) and P-types (‘pseudo-M’).
+The remaining 10% comprise the X-group, subdivided into M-types (‘m’ for metal), E-types (‘e’ for the silicate mineral enstatite) and P-types (‘pseudo-M’).
 The spectra of the M-types suggest a predominantly iron content and thus a relationship with iron meteorites.
-Asteroids do not compose an orderly compositional gradient across the main belt but are jumbled together, especially the smaller ones.
-At sizes over 50 km S-types dominate the inner belt, C-types the middle belt, and others, chiefly M- and D-types, the outer belt.
+Asteroids are somewhat jumbled across the main belt, especially the smaller ones, but at sizes over 50 km S-types are most common in the inner belt, C-types in the middle belt, others, chiefly M- and D-types, in the outer belt.

-Assuming that terrestrial planets all started out with the same composition as the Earth’s, olivine-rich mantle and thin plagioclase-rich crust should make up around 85% of their volume, metal cores the other 15%.
-In other words, asteroids of mantle silicate composition should be 5–6 times more plentiful than those made of iron.
+Assuming that terrestrial planets all started with the same composition as the Earth’s, olivine-rich mantle and thin plagioclase-rich crust should make up around 85% of their volume, metal cores the other 15%.
+In other words, asteroids of mantle silicate composition should be 5–6 times more plentiful than those composed of iron.
 However, they are ‘astonishingly rare’ (Haack & McCoy 2005).
-The problem posed by the scarcity of olivine-rich asteroids compared to the abundance of metal-rich asteroids is called ‘the great dunite shortage’ (dunite being rock composed of olivine).
+The problem posed by the scarcity of olivine-rich asteroids compared to the abundance of metal-rich ones is called ‘the great dunite shortage’ (dunite being rock composed of olivine).

 Another major issue concerns the size and nature of the bodies from which the iron meteorites derived.
-Were the meteorites chipped off predominantly metallic bodies or from bodies that had a large mantle round their cores?
-The former seems more likely, since cooling rates are incompatible with a core insulated by a thick mantle.
+Were the meteorites chipped off predominantly metallic bodies or from bodies that had a mantle round their cores?
+The former seems more likely, since cooling rates are incompatible with insulation by a thick mantle.
 The parents must have been ‘much larger than previously inferred and cooled with little or no mantle’ (Yang et al. 2007, 2008).
 Most of the research has been on irons of the IVA variety, but the findings apply equally to other meteorites.
 The preferred scenario involves protoplanets the size of the Moon or larger being stripped of their mantle in collisions:

 If the initial mass [of the asteroid belt] was ~103 times higher [than now] and many Moon-sized or larger protoplanets were present, collision rates would have been greatly enhanced while the differentiated bodies were still hot.
 As mantles are not efficiently stripped from cores by catastrophic impacts between asteroid-sized bodies, the IVA metallic body may have formed as a result of a grazing collision between protoplanets that disrupted the core of a Moon-sized body creating a string of metal-rich bodies.